UniStuttgart-VISUS/power-overwhelming/docs/HARDWARE.md

     5. If you intend to solder the cables instead of using level nuts, add the ferrules to the end of the cables.

 6. Cut the PCIe power cables.
-    1. Identify the relevant pins on the cable using a trustworthy source, for instance the manual of your mainboard or [Wikipedia](https://en.wikipedia.org/wiki/PCI_Express#Power).
+    1. Identify the relevant pins on the cable using a trustworthy source, for instance the manual of your mainboard, the manual of your power supply or [Wikipedia](https://en.wikipedia.org/wiki/PCI_Express#Power).

        > **Warning**
        > Double check whether the diagram shows the socket or the cable before cutting any cable!
 You can identify this by matching the shapes (squared or rounded) of the headers or receptacles shown with the heads you want to cut.